By: Chandler Presson By: Chandler Presson | December 6, 2022 | Food & Drink

 The holiday season is flying by, and Christmas is nearly upon us.
 While everyone loves seeing friends and family and giving and receiving presents, cooking Christmas dinner can make the holiday feel like more of a chore than a celebration.
 Luckily for New Yorkers, the city that never sleeps provides tons of options when it comes to nixing the cooking and celebrating Christmas out on the town.
-See our picks for the best restaurants to serve Christmas dinner.
+See our picks for tons of options when it comes to nixing the cooking and celebrating Christmas at a restaurant in New York City.

 See also: 10 Delicious And Decadent Holiday Dishes You Can Order On GoldBelly Right Now